Preparing to teach Advanced level Computer Science (two -day theory course)

 Session 2: Data structures

 What is involved in planning, developing and producing documentation for the A-Level coursework?

-Darren is Head of Computing at the Royal Grammar School in High Wycombe.
-He is a CAS Master Teacher and leads the Buckinghamshire CAS Hub.
-Darren has been teaching A-Level Computer Science since the 1990s and GCSE Computing since the course started in 2010.
-Darren has been an active and leading member of Computing At School and has successfully delivered a series of CPD events aimed at supporting teachers IN Computing at Primary and Secondary phases.
+Head of Computing at the Royal Grammar School, High Wycombe and a CAS Master Teacher.
+He leads the South Buckinghamshire CAS Hub, teaching A-level Computer Science since the 1990's, and GCSE Computing since the course started in 2010.

 All materials and resources used on this course will be made available to all delegates after the course.